stephaniemaf/baby-things-shop/README.md

     * Result: Function worked as expected
     * Fix: None
  The container has a background image with text overlay.
 This is centered and stretched to fit the whole screen but have padding at the edges.
 I clicked on the shop now button contained on this page and under the text informing customers of New Arrivals.
-This brought me to a new page with all the lasted items added to the store contained in it.
+This brought me to a new page with all the items added to the store contained in it.
 This test passed like i expected.

+## Button Testing
+Expectation: i will click on every button that can be clicked and assure they are all working
+Result: All buttons work as expected
+Fix: Added Onclick action to delete button when logged in as admin to warn user that pressing the button will delete product.

 ### The Footer:
 Expectation = I expect the footer to have the words Made by stephanie and links to facebook and instagram.
 I want these links to lead to the home page of their respective sites.
 Result = I clicked on each link and am brought to the front page of their respective sites.

 ### Shopping Bag:
-Expectation: I expected this to bring me into a page with the content of the shopping bag. sign up form i clicked  theon the bag and was shown an attribute error saying that reuslt was as intended and i was indeed brought to the content i was expecting to see.
+Expectation: I expected this to bring me into a page with the content of the shopping bag. i clicked on the bag.
+Iwas redirected to the shopping bag
+Fix: None

+### Secure Checkout:
+I used the neutral weaning set for this test.
+I went into the product and clicked add to bag and was brought to my shopping bag.
+It displayed the product i was buying the subtotal the quantity of the product and above that it shows the delivery cost and the grand total.
+I then click on secure checkout and am brought to the order page.
+Here i have a prefilled order form and this is because i already ordered and selected the box for saving my information.
+I move on and enter my credit card informatin and hit enter.
+Then my order confirmation is shown and it says that an email has been sent witht the details .
+Expectation: To be redirected to the checkout page where i can enter my delivery information and card number.
+I can see an order summary
+Result: As Expected
+Fix: None

+### Emails:
+Expectation: After subscribing to the newsletter/signing up/ Requesting new password and getting confirmation email on successful checkout.
+I expect to have an email sent to my email address
+Result: No email was sent.
+Fix: To begin fixing this i added debugging code in the form of print statements to the checkout-success view and turned debug to true i was indeed recieving emails to the console.
+But in production nothing was sending.
+I added more debugging code to check if my smtp settings where correct via sending an email with smpt in the console.
+This worked so i didnt some googling and on stack overflow someone mentioned python 12 removed the ability to send emails and threw a starttls() keyword error, which i was getting. so i added a runtime file and specified python 3.10.14 was to be run when deploying on heroku.
+I was able to recieve emails ateer this

 ## Product Testing

 ### View Product:
 Expectation: I will click on a Sleepbags in the Clothing things drop down menu to test this feature.
 I expected to be brought to the Sleeping bag item page. <br>
-I was brought To the oage with the image i had chosen to represent my sleepbags
+I was brought To the page with the image i had chosen to represent my sleepbags
 Fix: No fix needed as i was indeed brought to the correct page.
 I was shown the product image of a sleep bag and i had the option to add it to my cart or keep shopping.

 ### Add Product: